Phew/lucid-lby/README.md

 # Lucid LBY Edition

 ## This is more of a learning project for me, as I don't really know that much C++.
-### This will be a continuation of my earlier P2C Lucidity that I shut down almost a year ago.
+### This will be a continuation of my earlier cheat Lucidity that I shut down almost a year ago.

 ## TODO
 ```bash